sannybuilder/library/assets/gta3_unreal/docs/ADD_AMMO_TO_CHAR.md

 This command adds ammo to the character's weapon.
-If the character does not have the weapon or another weapon of the same slot, nothing happens.
-If the character does not have the weapon but does have another weapon of the same slot, ammo will be added for that weapon instead.
+If the character does not have the weapon, the weapon will be given to it along with ammo.
+This command was never called in the original script of GTA III.